Salomón de la Selva: Biography

 Salomón de la Selva was born on March 20, 1893, in León, Nicaragua, son of Salomón Selva Glenton and Evangelina Escoto Baca and the oldest of nine children.
 In 1906 at the age of twelve, he is offered a scholarship by the government of José Santos Zelaya to study in the United States.
 Salomón de la Selva first took up his secondary studies at the Newton Collegiate Institution in Newton, New Jersey and later at Westerleigh Collegiate Institute in Staten Island, New York, studying in the United States until 1910.
 To cover costs, de la Selva found himself selling newspapers and shoeshining in Central Park in New York City.
 After his father's passing on February 2, 1910, Salomón de la Selva returns to Nicaragua and begins studying law at Universidad de León.
-The history of his pursuits in higher education is unclear, but there are records of de la Selva having taken classes at Cornell University and Columbia University between 1913-1915.
+The history of his pursuits in higher education is unclear, but there are records of de la Selva having taken classes at Cornell University and Columbia University between 1913 and 1915.
 Around this time he worked for the Spanish-language weekly Las Novedades.
 He received the title of bachelor in science and letters from the University of Leon in León, Nicaragua.
-He was later employed at Williams College in Williamstown, Massachusetts, from 1916-1917 as a romance language instructor in Spanish and in French.
+He was later employed at Williams College in Williamstown, Massachusetts, from 1916 to 1917 as a romance language instructor in Spanish and in French.